Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 ---

-You're absolutely right to call that out.
-Let me rewrite that section with realistic, honest descriptions that reflect what you actually did:

----

 ### 🛠️ Engineering Smarter Features
 The medical history data across **50,000 customers** was messy and unstructured – just raw text about conditions like diabetes, heart disease, and thyroid issues.